signalfx/integrations/activemq/docs/gauge.amq.queue.ExpiredCount.md

 ---
 title: gauge.amq.queue.ExpiredCount
-brief: Number of messages that have expired from the queue.
+brief: Number of messages that have expired from the queue
 metric_type: gauge
 custom: false
 ---